Black college football national championship: Celebration Bowl

-The MEAC and SWAC began negotiations in 2010 to create a successor called the "Legacy Bowl"—not to be confused with the later exhibition game with the same name—to begin during the 2011 postseason, but it was voted down by MEAC officials.
-However, in 2015, the first Celebration Bowl was played, pitting the champions of both conferences.
-While the Celebration Bowl's trophy itself only includes the inscription "Celebration Bowl Champions," the bowl's creator (ESPN), as well as its title sponsor (Air Force Reserve) and other prominent sponsors, have indicated that it is for the HBCU national title—as have coaches of participating teams, the two competing conferences, and even the NCAA.
+The MEAC and SWAC began negotiations in 2010 to create a successor called the "Legacy Bowl"—not to be confused with a like-named 2015 exhibition game—to begin during the 2011 postseason, but it was voted down by MEAC officials.
+Several seasons later, in 2015, the first Celebration Bowl was played, pitting the champions of the two conferences.
+While the Celebration Bowl's trophy itself only includes the inscription "Celebration Bowl Champions," the bowl's creator (ESPN), a former title sponsor (Air Force Reserve), and other prominent sponsors, have indicated that it is for the HBCU national title—as have coaches of participating teams, the two competing conferences, and even the NCAA's website.

 However, with Tennessee State being a member of the Ohio Valley Conference (OVC), the Celebration Bowl could not fully represent all HBCUs within the NCAA's Football Championship Subdivision.
-Further more, Hampton and North Carolina A&T both have since withdrawn from the MEAC (after the 2017 and 2019 seasons) to join the Big South Conference—despite watching Tennessee State's program struggle to a losing record in games played since joining the OVC in 1988—primarily because of revenue sharing and the opportunity to play in the NCAA Division I playoffs.
-This is not the first time that some individual schools have been isolated from the HBCU championship process; in 1960 the Associated Negro Press stated: "A total of 76 Negro colleges played football during the past season.
+Further, Hampton and North Carolina A&T later withdrew from the MEAC (after the 2017 and 2019 seasons, respectively) to join the Big South Conference (both programs later joined CAA Football).
+Despite watching Tennessee State struggle to a losing record in games played since joining the OVC in 1988, these teams exited the MEAC primarily because of revenue sharing and the opportunity to play in the NCAA Division I championship tournament.
+This is not the first time that some individual schools have been isolated from the HBCU championship process; in 1960, the Associated Negro Press stated: "A total of 76 Negro colleges played football during the past season.
 Cheyney State and Langston were not considered in (our) rating because most of their games were against non-Negro colleges."